3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-For each calibration source, there is now a flux density and spectral index set for the MS MODEL column, as well as the delay, phase and improved bandpass calibration.
-These are used to derive time-dependent amplitude solutions which will both correct for short-term errors and contain an accurate flux scale factor.
+For each calibration source, there is now a flux density and spectral index assigned to the $\texttt{MODEL}$ column of the measurement set, along with the delay, phase, and enhanced bandpass calibration.
+These are used to derive time-dependent amplitude solutions that not only correct short-term errors but also provide an accurate flux scale factor.

 os.system('rm -rf calsources.ap2')